Skip to content

 sh

-ERROR in ./src/app/products/products.component.ts
+ERROR in ./src/app/products/products.controller.ts

 Module not found: Error: Can't resolve 'fs' in 'C:\try\test19\my-project\src\app\products'